salzahir/SkyStore/README.md

 # SkyStore

-SkyStore is an online store application built with Node.js, Express, Prisma, and Passport.js for user authentication.
+SkyStore is a full-stack file storage application built with Node.js, Express, Prisma, and Passport.js, offering secure authentication, cloud storage integration, and a responsive user experience.

-## Features
+Features

-- User registration and login
-- Secure password hashing with bcrypt
-- Authentication using Passport.js
-- Data persistence with Prisma and SQLite (or your database of choice)
+	•	Secure user registration, login, and session persistence with Passport.js
+	•	Password hashing using bcrypt for enhanced security
+	•	File and folder CRUD operations with a hierarchical structure
+	•	Cloud storage integration via Supabase for scalable file management
+	•	Responsive, modern UI optimized for desktop and mobile devices
+	•	Database management and querying using Prisma ORM

 ## Setup